 - just a simple fuschia glittery tulle ribbon, tied into a knot and the ends trimmed so they came to a point

-- I made the belt myself with some extra-wide lime green grosgrain ribbon and a “D” chipboard letter readily available at any craft store (it was actually covered in burlap, but I painted it green and then covered it in glitter).
+- I made the green belt and buckle myself with some extra-wide lime green grosgrain ribbon and a “D” chipboard letter readily available at any craft store (it was actually covered in burlap, but I painted it green and then covered it in glitter).

 - purpley-pink ballet flats / similar

-- purpley-pink lipstick stain, blush, and eyeshadow / similar
+- Lips & Eyes: purpley-pink/orchid lipstick stain, blush, and pink eye shadow / similar

-- kelly green eyeshadow for my eyebrows and other shading accents / similar
+- Accents: kelly green eyeshadow for my eyebrows and other shading accents / similar

 - You’ll need green card stock, Mod Podge, extra fine green glitter, eyelash glue, and false eyelashes